 - Books, Literature, and Writing

-Strunk and White's Elements of Style, best writer's guide
+Strunk and White's Elements of Style, the Best Writer's Guide

 Lie or lay?
 Farther or further?
 Which or that?
 Affect or effect?
 Did I use the word correctly?
 A quick thumb through Strunk and White, and I'm back on track.

-Of all the reference books on my shelf, Strunk and White's little book of style is by far the most dogeared and most helpful.
-If I had to choose only two, one would be my unabridged dictionary; the other would be this little tome, frequently referred to by many writers simply as "Strunk and White."
+Of all the reference books on my shelf, Strunk and White's little book of style is by far the most dogeared and the most helpful.
+If I had to choose only two reference books to guide me through the twisted, often tortured world of words, or should I say my war with words, the first would be my big, five-pound, unabridged dictionary.
+The second, and last, (Only two remember?), would be this tiny, pencil-thin tome, frequently referred to by many writers simply as "Strunk and White."

 Tiny book, big on content

-Given the near pencil-thin size of this book, it's amazing the number of questions it answers about punctuation, grammar and style.
+Given its diminutive proportions, the book answers an astonishing number of questions about punctuation, grammar and style.
 Just reading the table of contents is a writing lesson in itself.
 In fact, you could print it out and tape it to your computer as a handy reference guide.

 Take a few of the titles in Section 5, "An Approach to Style," all of which I quote verbatim.